-Bacterial contamination rife in retail store ground turkeyMay 3rd, 2013 in Diseases, Conditions, Syndromes /
+Bacterial contamination rife in retail store ground turkeyMay 3, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Ground turkey from retail stores is often contaminated with fecal bacteria, and in many cases the bacteria are resistant to antibiotics, according to a report published in the June issue of Consumer Reports.

 Researchers conducted a laboratory-based analysis of 257 samples of ground turkey bought at retail stores nationwide to examine the level of bacterial contamination for Enterococcus, Escherichia coli, Staphylococcus aureus, Salmonella, and Campylobacter.